Pod-Point/laravel-aws-pubsub/README.md

 ### Registering Events & Listeners

-You'll need a separate Service Provider in order to define the mapping for each PubSub event and its listener.
+You'll need a separate Service Provider in order to define the mapping for each PubSub event and its Listeners.
 We provide a Service Provider you can install and use by running `artisan pubsub:install`.
 This will create `App\Providers\PubSubEventServiceProvider` and load it within your `config/app.php` file automatically.

 The `listen` property contains an array of all events (keys) and their listeners (values).
-Unlike the standard Laravel `EventServiceProvider`, you can only define one listener per event, however you may add as many events to this array as your application requires.
+Unlike the standard Laravel `EventServiceProvider`, you can only define one Listeners per event, however you may add as many events to this array as your application requires.

 #### Using the Broadcast Name / Subject of an SNS message